Homebuyers, sellers 'waiting and watching' for market to steady | CBC News

 "November's sales were expectedly low given the typical slowdown this time of year but they also reflect today's economic conditions," said OREB president Penny Torontow in a news release.

-"This is not isolated to our local market … and that affects demand, pricing, interest rates, cost of living, supply chain disruptions and more.
-As a result, those who can, are waiting and watching."

-Average sale prices also declined last month compared to November 2021.
-Condo prices dropped four per cent to $415,533 and average home prices dropped five per cent to $680,031.
+Average sale prices also declined last month compared to November 2021, with condo prices dropping four per cent to $415,533, and the average price of a single-family home dropping five per cent to $680,031.

 Ben Rabidoux, founder of market research firm North Cove Advisors, points out that "exceptionally high levels of sales" in 2021 can skew year-to-year comparisons.